-Parents informed of behaviour.
+Farents informed of behaviour

-High Tariff physical /verbal/racial behaviour towards another learner or adult.
+High Tauff physical /verbal/racial behavious sewards another issener or adult.

-Where a learner presents with behaviour that is deemed as not respecting authority, a fixed term exclusion can be the consequence at the discretion of the HT and GB.
+Where a learner presents with behaviour that is deemed as not respecting authority.
+If fixed term exclusion can be the consequence at the discretion of the RT and GB.